commerceblock/mainstay/cmd/README.md

 Ocean connectivity details need to be provided in the `cmd/commitmenttool/conf.json` file if Ocean mode is selected.

 For examples [check](../doc/commitment.md)

-The key extraction tool can be used to calculated tweaked private keys and redeem script from untweaked ones.

-`go run $GOPATH/src/mainstay/cmd/commitmenttool/keyextractiontool.go`

 ## Multisig Tool